vrtmrz/obsidian-screwdriver/README.md

 ![screenshot](https://user-images.githubusercontent.com/45774780/158567788-fbea41ba-d07d-4faf-bc09-ce241a0c9f67.gif)

-You can dump your files which stored in the specified directory, or put dumped files into any path under your vault.
+You can dump your files which are stored in the specified directory, or put dumped files into any path under your vault.

 ### How to use